psevestre/openid-fapi/FAPI_2_0_Attacker_Model.md

 ### A2 - Network attacker

-Controls the whole network (like a rogue WiFi access point or a nation-state sponsored hacker).
+Controls the whole network (like a rogue WiFi access point or any other compromised network node).
 Can intercept, block, and tamper with messages intended for other people, but cannot break cryptography unless the attacker has learned the respective decryption keys.

 Note: Most attacks that are exclusive to this kind of attacker can be defended against by using transport layer protection like TLS.